 Peppermint Hydrosol is invigorating, refreshing and cooling.
 I love keeping a mister of Peppermint Hydrosol in my refrigerator for helping to cool off on hot summery days.

 Peppermint Hydrosol is lovely to use within both skincare and emotional applications.
 As with Peppermint Essential Oil, I tend to avoid using it before bedtime since it is rather stimulating.

 Look to the citations from hydrosol experts Suzanne Catty, Jeanne Rose and Len and Shirley Price in the Uses and Applications section below for information on the potential benefits of Peppermint Hydrosol.

 Peppermint Hydrosol is aromatically delightful.
 It is much lighter in aroma than is the essential oil.
-Peppermint Hydrosol smells more like an infusion made from fresh peppermint leaves than it does Peppermint Essential Oil.
+As would be expected, Peppermint Hydrosol smells more like an infusion made from fresh peppermint leaves than it does Peppermint Essential Oil.

 Up to 2 years if stored properly (refrigeration is recommended).

 Suzanne Catty reports that Peppermint Hydrosol is a stimulant, and I couldn't agree more.
 Peppermint Hydrosol can help stay alert and maintain focus. it is cooling and helpful in hot climates, after working out or when dealing with hot flashes.
 It is anti-inflammatory and can be helpful when used in hot or cold compresses.
 [Suzanne Catty, Hydrosols: The Next Aromatherapy (Rochester, VT: Healing Arts Press, 2001), 112-113.]